-Our plan's mail order service allows you to order up to a 90-day supply.
+Our plan's mail order service allows you to order up to a 100-day supply for Tier 1 or up to a 90-day supply for Tiers 2-4.

 You may go to any of our in-network mail order pharmacies.
 However, your costs may be even less for your covered drugs if you use an in-network mail order pharmacy that offers preferred cost sharing rather than an in-network mail order pharmacy that offers standard cost sharing.
 The Pharmacy Directory will tell you which of the in-network mail order pharmacies offer preferred cost sharing.
 You can find out more about how your out-of-pocket costs could be different for different drugs by contacting us.